 You can now go to References > Move References to Trash to move the highlighted references.

 After you have deduplicated your results, you will need to screen the remaining papers for suitability at the abstract level.
-To facilitate this, researchers often export their results to screening softwares like Covidence.
+To facilitate this, researchers often export their results to screening software like Covidence.

-To export from EndNote to Covidence follow these steps or watch the video below:
+To export from EndNote to Covidence follow these steps:

 3. Select your file type and export style.